Our Leadership

 TCE is a welcoming space where I can learn and grow as a vocalist, and my appreciation for music has only grown since joining.
 I have made so many wonderful friends and memories that I will cherish forever.
 There is a strong sense of community within the choir that makes us work better together.
 Going to rehearsal every Monday and Wednesday and getting to make music makes my day better each time.

-Julia Levinson
+Julia Levinson ( She/Her)

 Alumni Outreach Coordinator, Soprano 1